solo-io/gloo/docs/content/contributing/developers/_index.md

 ---
-title: Contribute to the Gloo Edge code
+title: Contribute to the Gloo Gateway code
 menuTitle: Development
-description: Contribute to the codebase for the Gloo Edge project.
+description: Contribute to the codebase for the Gloo Gateway project.
 weight: 10
 ---

-As a developer, you can contribute code to the [Gloo Edge project](https://github.com/solo-io/gloo).
+As a developer, you can contribute code to the [Gloo Gateway project](https://github.com/solo-io/gloo).

 ## Ways to contribute